HappyFartingLittleDog/DataQuerySystem/README.md

 inputstring ::= [^*]* // zero or more of any character except asterisk.
 applykey ::= [^_]+ // one or more of any character except underscore.

-1. WHERE defines which sections should be included in the results.
+- **WHERE** defines which sections should be included in the results.
-1. COLUMNS defines which keys should be included in each result.
+- **COLUMNS** defines which keys should be included in each result.
-1. ORDER defines what order the results should be in.
+- **ORDER** defines what order the results should be in.
-1. GROUP: Group the list of results into sets by some matching criteria.
+- **GROUP**: Group the list of results into sets by some matching criteria.
-1. APPLY: Perform calculations across a set of results (ie. across a GROUP).
+- **APPLY**: Perform calculations across a set of results (i.e., across a **GROUP**).
-2. MAX: Find the maximum value of a field.
+  - **MAX**: Find the maximum value of a field.
 For numeric fields only.
-2. MIN: Find the minimum value of a field.
+  - **MIN**: Find the minimum value of a field.
 For numeric fields only.
-2. AVG: Find the average value of a field.
+  - **AVG**: Find the average value of a field.
 For numeric fields only.
-2. SUM: Find the sum of a field.
+  - **SUM**: Find the sum of a field.
 For numeric fields only.
-2. COUNT: Count the number of unique occurrences of a field.
-For both numeric and string fields.
+  - **COUNT**: Count the number of unique occurrences of a field.
+For both numeric *and* string fields.

-1. SORT: Order results on one or more columns.
+- **SORT**: Order results on one or more columns.
-2. You can sort by a single column as in C1, e.g., "ORDER": "sections_avg"; or
+  - You can sort by a single column as in C1, e.g., `"ORDER": "sections_avg"`;
-2. You can sort by multiple columns on either ascending/descending order by specifying these options in an  object  (see example query below)
+  - You can sort by multiple columns on either ascending/descending order by specifying these options in an object (see example query below):
-3. "dir": "UP": Sort results ascending.
+    - `"dir": "UP"`: Sort results ascending.
-3. "dir": "DOWN": Sort results descending.
+    - `"dir": "DOWN"`: Sort results descending.
-3. "keys": ["sections_avg"]: sorts by a single key
+    - `"keys": ["sections_avg"]`: Sorts by a single key.
-3. "keys": ["sections_year", "sections_avg"]: sorts by multiple keys.
-In this example the course average should be used to resolve ties for courses in the same year
+    - `"keys": ["sections_year", "sections_avg"]`: Sorts by multiple keys.
+In this example, the course average should be used to resolve ties for courses in the same year.

 ## Configuring your environment